Ragnarson/ragnarson-blog/source/posts/2020-08-05-How-to-avoid-hiring-people-who-are-a-bad-fit-for-your-company.html.markdown

 ---
-title: How to avoid hiring people who are a bad fit for your company
+title: Motivated team starts with the recruitment process
 author: macias
 cover_photo: cover.jpg
 tags:
-og_description: Motivated team starts with the recruitment process
+og_description:
 ---
 #Introduction
 In April 2018, my business partners at Ragnarson and I joined a local group of IT entrepreneurs in Lodz, Poland.
 We usually meet once a month and discuss topics that are relevant to our interests.
 It's a place to learn from each other and share our struggles.